 Limitations on Data Retention: Financial institutions must abide by all governing laws and regulation pertaining to data retention.
 When retention requirements have expired, covered entities must have defined policies and procedures for the secure disposal of sensitive data.

 Training and Monitoring: This section requires covered organizations to develop policies, procedures, and controls for acceptable use, and to provide training for users.

 Encryption: Encryption is a requirement for all covered financial institutions’ sensitive data at rest and in motion, though a subsection does make allowances for the “infeasibility” of encryption of sensitive data in transit over external networks.

 Incident Response Plan: Each covered entity must create and maintain a written incident response plan that allows the organization to prepare for, deal with, and recover from any security event “materially effecting” the organization.
 What’s noteworthy is that the regulation refers to a security “event” rather than “incident,” which indicates that the DFS expects financial institutions to be more conscientious about potential indicators of compromise and not focus only on larger issues.

 Notices to Superintendent: Following on the heels of the above section, organizations must report cybersecurity events—not just incidents or breaches—to the superintendent,Maria T. Vullo, within 72 hours of discovery.

 We’ll start out walkin’ and learn to run

-Companies must start somewhere, though, and if New York’s regulation paves the road to better security policies and procedures across the board, everyone, from organizations and their executives to consumers, will start to reap the benefits regarding fewer successful cyber attacks.
+Companies must start somewhere, though, and if New York’s regulation paves the road to better security policies and procedures across the board, everyone, from organizations and their executives to consumers, will starts to reap the benefits in terms of fewer successful cyber attacks.